 Thank you for your interest in the Endocrinology, Diabetes, and Metabolism fellowship program at the University of Missouri-Kansas City (UMKC).
-This is a new, two-year program designed to provide comprehensive clinical training in endocrinology.
+This is a two-year program designed to provide comprehensive clinical training in endocrinology.
 Graduates of the program are expected to excel as well-rounded physicians who are prepared to provide compassionate, clinical care of patients with a wide range of endocrine and metabolic conditions.
 The program offers training and experience in both quality improvement and clinical research.

 Together with training experiences at other affiliated hospitals, there is experience with patients across a diverse spectrum of age, racial and ethnic background, socioeconomic status, gender, and clinical conditions in both inpatient and ambulatory settings.

-Professor of Medicine
+Assistant Professor of Internal Medicine

 Endocrinology, Diabetes, and Metabolism